UniprJRC/FigMonitoringBook/ipynbRunInstructions.md

-#  How to run MATLAB code in Jupyter notebooks

-For each chapter of the book we have given for each file the original source .m file and the corresponding .ipynb file.
-The .m file (after installing FSDA) can be run on your MATLAB desktop or in MATLAB Online (please see the button run in MATLAB Online).
-The .ipynb is given in order to show you the output of the code.
-The purpose of this file is to show how these .ipynb can be run in jupiter notebook.

-The official MathWorks reference on how to run  MATLAB code in Jupyter notebooks is at [Jupyter Proxy](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/README.md)

-Please follow the steps detailed in the file above.
-If something went wrong and the [TroublesShooting](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/troubleshooting/troubleshooting.md) did not work (as in our case) try the instructions below
+# Preface about Jupyter notebooks.
+What is this?
+Why do I need it?

+ First of all let us address the question you have in your mind: “why I would want to run the .ipynb file inside a jupyter notebook?”.

+Jupyter notebook is an editor that is language agnostic in the sense that under this environment it is possible to run any program: python code (through python kernel), MATLAB code (through MATLAB kernel), R code (through R kernel)  or any other language using the associated kernel.

+Jupyter is written in Python and therefore needs python environment to run (however it could have been written in any other language), therefore you should have a python distribution (such as anaconda or miniconda).
+If for example miniconda is installed jupyter is launched through the miniconda power shell.

-## WINDOWS INSTALLATION
+## WINDOWS INSTALLATION of jupyter notebooks

 Here are the most relevant steps of the setup process.

+If you already a Python envirnoment

-Open your Python terminal (not the CMD prompt!) (i.e. the Anaconda prompt) and paste these 3 lines:
+Open your Python terminal (not the CMD prompt!) (i.e. the Anaconda prompt) and paste the line to install the jupiter notebook:

 ```
-python -m pip install jupyter-matlab-proxy

 python -m pip install notebook

-python -m pip install jupyterlab
 ```

-If you do not already have a Python setup you can run these lines in the Windows Terminal (CMD)
+If you do not already have a Python setup you can copy/paste these lines in the Windows Terminal (CMD) in order to install a Python environment such as [miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install)

 ```
 curl https://repo.anaconda.com/miniconda/Miniconda3-py311_24.5.0-0-Windows-x86_64.exe -o miniconda.exe